This post contains affiliate links. Read the full disclosure here.

 The Little Red School House is located at 1016 Bienville Boulevard.

-Visit the Dauphin Island Sea Lab and Estuarium
+3. Visit the Alabama Aquarium at the Dauphin Island Sea Lab

-The Dauphin Island Sea Lab and Estuarium is an absolute gem on the island, and I think one of the best things to do on Dauphin Island!
+The Alabama Aquarium at The Dauphin Island Sea Lab is an absolute gem on the island, and I think one of the best things to do on Dauphin Island!
+Note that this used to be called the Dauphin Island Estuarium, and has now been renamed to the Alabama Aquarium.

 The Dauphin Island Sea Lab was founded in 1971 for marine science programs for Alabama colleges and universities, and they also provide environmental education opportunities for kids across the state.